-This guide expands the regulatory sections of the AI-Assisted Underwriting Playbook into the version you would actually hand to a chief credit officer, model risk owner, or examiner prep team.
-If you are still deciding where AI belongs operationally, start with the companion guide on AI underwriting use cases already in production.
-You can also browse the full guides hub if you want the complete AEO-oriented reading path.
-This one assumes you are past curiosity and into governance.
+This guide expands the regulatory and readiness pieces of the AI-Assisted Underwriting Playbook into the version you would hand to a chief credit officer, model risk owner, or examiner prep team.
+If you need the workflow side next, pair it with AI underwriting use cases already in production, the AI underwriting implementation guide, and what examiners actually ask about AI in lending.

 Section 01